 Many of the photos and subject matter posted here are related to our on-going pest management work (we perform pest management services appropriate to every organism on which we study and report).
 We collect forensic specimens and post photos of them, taken under the microscope, to help inform others about the pests we encounter and deal with.
 Each is examined from a variety of angles, showing the full body, plus magnified details of their anatomical characters, supplemented textually with relevant biological facts.

 We cover the waterfront in terms of the broad panoply of pests that afflict, annoy, or frighten our clients and customers throughout Texas.
-Our present focus, on the Zika virus and the biology of its primary vector, two species of day-active mosquitoes in the genus Aedes, has in the recent past been concentrated on on forensic analysis and pest management of bed bugs, triatomine bugs, dermestid beetles, mites, lice, and other organisms that annoy, pose epidemiological risks, and cause skin lesions in humans.
-Our research on each of these continues, alongside our focus on Zika, Aedes mosquitoes, and a multitude of other on-going scientific pursuits.
+Our present focus has in the recent past been concentrated on on forensic analysis and pest management of bed bugs, triatomine bugs, dermestid beetles, mites, lice, and other organisms that annoy, pose epidemiological risks, and cause skin lesions in humans.
+Our research on each of these continues, alongside efforts targeting the Zika virus and its mosquito vectors, and a multitude of other on-going scientific pursuits.

 Mature female Bed Bug (Cimex lectularius).
 This bed bug was collected from a heavily infested bedroom; the dark spot in the bug’s belly is from its last blood meal.
 One treatment of this residence was sufficient to completely eradicate the bed bug infestation